Skip to main content

 • Department of Land and Conservation Development (DLCD): The activity occurs within the Coastal Management Zone (CMZ), and DLCD reviews the project for federal consistency.

 • Local county and/or city government approval is required for any proposed activities in upland areas above the beach vegetation line.
-For example, installation of the cable between the vegetation line and a landing site.
+For example, the installation of the cable between the vegetation line and a landing site.

-Oregon's territorial sea is a 3 mile wide strip of ocean under state jurisdiction that reaches from the shoreline out to sea.
+Oregon's territorial sea is a 3-mile wide strip of ocean under state jurisdiction that reaches from the shoreline out to sea.
 This area and the resources within it are managed by state and federal agencies in trust for the public.
-First adopted in 1994, the Oregon Territorial Sea Plan (TSP) outlines goals and policies that provide a coordination framework and agency guide to managing resources within the territorial sea.
+First adopted in 1994, the Oregon Territorial Sea Plan outlines goals and policies that provide a coordination framework and agency guide to managing resources within the territorial sea.

-Since its adoption, the plan has been updated as new needs evolve for use of the ocean.
-Needs such as installing undersea cables and marine renewable energy development.
-The Ocean Policy Advisory Council (OPAC) acts as the steward of the plan, alongside DLCD.
-Learn more about the plan and the OPAC here.
+Since its adoption, the plan has been updated as new needs evolve for the use of the ocean.
+Needs such as installing Sensor Monitoring And Reliable Telecommunications (SMART) cables and marine renewable energy development.
+The Ocean Policy Advisory Council acts as the steward of the plan, alongside Oregon Department of Land Conservation and Development (DLCD).

 Subscribe to email updates on DSL comment opportunities for undersea cables: